 The same logic might be thought to be apply to the government’s proposed consideration of whether non- competition covenants are, in a brave new post-Brexit world of tech entrepreneurialism, in the public interest.

-Daniel Tatton Brown QC (instructed by Ashfords LLP) appeared for the corporate Defendant in Quilter in its successful defence of all claims brought against it.
+Daniel Tatton Brown KC (instructed by Ashfords LLP) appeared for the corporate Defendant in Quilter in its successful defence of all claims brought against it.